quantiacs/documentation/en/source/quick_start/quick_start.md

 * Open the <a class="tip" href='/personalpage/strategies' target='_blank'> strategy development tab</a>;
 * Create a strategy from scratch or clone one of the provided templates; after cloning you will be able to edit your **strategy.ipynb** file in **Jupyter Notebook** or **JupyterLab**;
 * Submit strategies and monitor their live performance in your private area.
 Read carefully the <a href='/contest' target='_blank'>contest</a> page and do not miss the deadline for each contest.

+Take a look at the following slides for learning quickly the main steps for taking part to contests (note that, as we are improving the platform constantly and adding new features, the screenshots can be a little bit different from current status):

 <iframe